-One of the High Streets main attractions is the Smithwick’s Experience a chance to check out one of Ireland’s premiere brewers of ale.
+One of the High Streets main attractions is the Smithwick’s Experience a chance to check out one of Ireland’s premier brewers of ale.
 Learn the tale of 300 years of brewing tradition that has led to this rich deep ruby red coloured ale.
-If you book your tickets online before you go you will save at least 10% and the cost is around €11.50.
+If you book your tickets online before you go you will save at least 10% and the cost is around €13.00.

-From the Mile you can stroll down to Black Abbey, named for the Monk’s black garments and the famous St. Canice’s Cathedral which is the second largest in Ireland.
+From the Mile, you can stroll down to Black Abbey, named for the Monk’s black garments and the famous St. Canice’s Cathedral which is the second largest in Ireland.
 The first monastery was built here around the 6th Century by St Canice, Kilkenny’s patron Saint.
 St Canice’s Cathedral is now home to the burial site of President Obama’s 6th generation grand Uncle and Bishop of Ossory.

-On the road from Kilkenny right off the highway you will see the ruins of an ancient church across the fields from the Church is the beautiful Clomantagh Castle which can actually be rented on Air BnB.
+On the road from Kilkenny right off the highway, you will see the ruins of an ancient church across the fields from the Church is the beautiful Clomantagh Castle which can actually be rented on Air BnB.

 “Clomantagh Castle is part of a unique settlement of tower house, farmhouse and bawn.
-The tower (1430s) and the farmhouse (1800s) are linked by doors allowing guests to wander freely between two periods of history.
+The tower (the 1430s) and the farmhouse (1800s) are linked by doors allowing guests to wander freely between two periods of history.
 A mixture of simplicity and rustic charm, Clomantagh also features a Sheela-na-gig – a symbolic pagan nude carved on one of the stones.

 Of outstanding importance because of the collection of buildings spanning the period from the 12th – 19th Century, the complex at Clomantagh includes a 12th Century parish church, an early 15th Century tower house, an almost intact boundary or bawn wall with a medieval dovecote, and a 19th Century farmhouse.”